huidr/notes/classics/dante-alighieri-commedia.md

 **Terrace V: Avarice** (Cantos XIX-XXII)

-12. [XIX] The penitents are "turned face downwards, lying on the earth" and lamenting loudly—[XX] One weeping soul contemplates famous people who preferred noble poverty to corrupt riches, or who generously shared their wealth with others: Mary giving birth in a cave, Saint Nicholas helping a family in distress by dropping gold coins into their window; the penitents meditate on the cautionary examples of greedy figures, such as King Midas—[XXI]
+12. [XIX] The penitents are "turned face downwards, lying on the earth" and lamenting loudly—[XX] One weeping soul contemplates famous people who preferred noble poverty to corrupt riches, or who generously shared their wealth with others: Mary giving birth in a cave, Saint Nicholas helping a family in distress by dropping gold coins into their window; the penitents meditate on the cautionary examples of greedy figures, such as King Midas—[XXI] The mountain trembles; the poets meet Statius (a poet and admirer of Virgil) who explains the trembling is due to a soul getting cleansed, praises _Aeneid_, says he would willingly serve extra time in Purgatory if he could have lived back when Virgil was alive to which Virgil urges Dante to keep silent.
+Statius, sensing the secret, demands to know, to which Dante reveals and Statius bows in admiration; Virgil urges Statius not to abase himself before a mere "shade"—[XXII] An angel wipes away Dante's fifth P

+**Terrace VI: Gluttony** (Cantos XXII-XXIV)

+13. [XXII] A voice from a strange tree recites examples of temperance (opposite virtue): Mary’s minimal regard for her own cravings at a wedding feast, Roman women satisfied with water, John the Baptist’s frugal existence in the wilderness—[XXIII]